nainarazz/portfolio-website/src/pages/blog/basic-react-hooks-using-typescript.md

 These are the most basic React hooks, but there are many other hooks for different use cases that React provides to us.
 I will be discussing them in another post.

 So , if you want to use state inside a functional component, you can use the `useState` hook.
 If you want to perform side effects, you can use the `useEffect` hook.
 You can also create your own custom hooks if these doesn't meet your needs.

+Send in your thoughts, comments, and feedback on [this post on DEV](https://dev.to/nainarazz/basic-react-hooks-using-typescript-usestate-useeffect-58g0).